Canada Emergency Business Account (CEBA)

 - Proof of eligible non-deferrable expenses of between $40,000 and $1,500,000 (these expenses are defined in the application but include expenses such as rent/lease, insurance, property taxes, utilities, scheduled debt payments).

-Members and customers must complete their CEBA applications by October 31, 2020 if they want to claim this emergency government benefit.
+Members and customers must complete their CEBA applications by December 31, 2020 if they wish to utilize this emergency government benefit.

 Please see the CEBA website for information regarding application deadlines.